 Most people who want to study the Bible more seriously eventually ask the same question: what should my notes actually look like?
 They open a blank notebook, write a verse at the top, and then stare at the page.
 The problem is not motivation — it is structure.
 A Bible study notebook without a clear template is like a kitchen without a recipe: you have all the ingredients but no idea what to make.

 This guide answers the question directly.
-It describes what a well-designed Bible study notes template contains, why each component matters, and how BibleLum's free printable Personal Journal Template — available for every Study Pack book — implements each element in a format you can print at home and use immediately.
+It describes what a well-designed Bible study notes template contains, why each component matters, and how BibleLum's two free notebook resources — the generic Bible Study Notebook Templates PDF (linked at the end of this guide) and the book-specific Personal Journal Template (available with every Study Pack) — both implement these elements in a format you can print at home and use immediately.

 What Should Ideal Bible Study Notes Look Like?